How Can I Stop My Puppy From Barking Excessively?

 Puppies may also bark excessively out of fear or insecurity.
 Common triggers include loud noises, unfamiliar people, or other animals.
 It's important to identify the specific triggers that cause your puppy's fearful behavior and work on desensitizing them to these stimuli.

 Introduce your puppy to new experiences and environments gradually, using techniques.
-Gradually expose them to triggering stimuli while providing or praise when they remain calm.
+Gradually expose them to triggering stimuli while providing treats or praise when they remain calm.
 Over time, your puppy will learn to associate these previously fear-inducing situations with positive outcomes, reducing their urge to bark.

 Attention-seeking Behavior